s0phia-/easy21/README.md

 Function approximation achieved a low MSE after significantly fewer episodes than Sarsa

 #### Cons:
-Easy21 has a reasonably small number of states,
+Fully representing states, rather than features of states, will always give at least as good results however may take significantly more time to run.
+As Easy21 has a reasonably small state space, learning the value of all states can be acheived in reasonable time, so function approximation is not necessary.

 ### How would you modify the function approximator suggested in this section to get better results in Easy21?
 In the plot above, we can see the function approximator is converging to around 0.1 MSE, a higher MSE than the TD learning approach achieved after the same number of episodes.
 With coarse coding, at the optimal solution a slight shift in the value of a feature to more closely fit one state will necessarily worsen the error at another state.
 Thus a less-coarse coarse-coding would help to reduce MSE.